 In short, this is the future of gaming.

-What does this mean for NBA Live 21?
+What does the PS5 mean for NBA Live 21?

 After missing 2019 it is unclear when NBA Live 21 could come out.
 The NBA season starts in October so the game is likely to drop in September.
 This means the game will arrive on PS4 before the next-gen console is available.

-However, there has been speculation that EA intentionally missed NBA Live 20 so that the next instalment would be ready to take advantage on the next-gen specs.
+However, there has been speculation that EA intentionally missed NBA Live 20 so that the next instalment would be ready to take advantage of the next-gen specs.

 The improved graphics, including all-new ray tracing, will create an incredibly in-depth and realistic environment, with more detail able to be added to the arena, crowd and even the benches.